SeanNaren/CORD-19-ANN/README.md

 This repo allows us to search through the [CORD-19](https://pages.semanticscholar.org/coronavirus-research) dataset using [S-BERT](https://github.com/UKPLab/sentence-transformers) embeddings via [nmslib](https://github.com/nmslib/nmslib/blob/master/python_bindings/README.md).

-We include instructions to finetune [SciBERT](https://github.com/allenai/scibert) on the NLI dataset using a modified Sentence Transformers package to improve understanding of scientific text.
+We include instructions to finetune [SciBERT](https://github.com/allenai/scibert) which has ben trained on scientific text, on the NLI dataset using a modified Sentence Transformers package.

-Finally we provide a front-end that can be used to search through the journals and extract information via a UI.
+Finally we provide a front-end that can be used to search through the dataset and extract information via a UI.
 Instructions and installation for the front-end can be found [here](frontend/README.md).

 ## Installation